 Versailles, Step by Step

 Versailles is huge and so the day trip would probably be a whole day thing.
 Remember to pick up a map when entering the museum; visitors would typically start touring the palace before heading out to the gardens.
 The museum offers audio guides in different languages, they are very informative, giving visitors a better understanding of the rooms.
 If you want to have a more in-depth experience, join a guided tour, however, that means you may not be able to see the palace at your own pace.
 To have your guide for free, consider downloading podcasts and save them on your phone.
 I found a couple of podcasts on iTunes (some may need to pay) that give a rather lively commentary to the entire route of the palace, and they have enriched my experience as I walked through the structure and gardens.
 For an unconventional visit (mostly to avoid the crowd), it is possible to cover the gardens first; However, I found it make more sense to go through the palace before heading out to the gardens as if the gardens are a delicate dessert after an exquisite French meal.
 Remember to check the schedule of the fountain show though (the show opens on the weekends in summer), you don’t want to miss it. 😊

 Versailles, what NOT to miss.

-After walking through the gate of the palace, visitors are traveling through the universe because all the King’s Grand Apartments are named after classical deities in Greek Legends, from Salon d’Hercule, de l’Abondance, de Venus, de Diane, de Mars, de Mercure, d’Appollon, Cour de Marbre, to Chambre du Roi.
-Each of these Salons is decorated uniquely in different colors and materials that show magnificent craftsmanship and grandeur.
 The glittering Hall of Mirrors is probably the most famous room of Versailles.
-Overlooking the gardens, the hall sparkles with sunlight entering through the windows and reflecting off the mirrors; other important elements in the hallway are the crystal chandeliers and marvelous ceiling paintings that are designed to impress as if the striking light reflections from the ensemble of 300 mirror segments were not overwhelming enough.
-The hallway was the passage between the King’s and Queen’s apartments in the Grand Apartments.
-The latter part of the palace tour includes the Queen’s Grand Apartment, which contrasts the masculine king’s décor with a more feminine sensibility.
-The wall paintings and décor are filled with flowers and soft colors – a Marie-Antoinette touch.
+Overlooking the gardens, the hall sparkles with sunlight entering through the windows and reflecting off the mirrors; other important elements in the hallway are the crystal chandeliers and marvelous ceiling paintings that are designed to impress as if the striking light reflections from the ensemble of 357 mirror segments were not overwhelming enough.

 Behind and Grand Apartments are the Private Apartments of King Louis XV and King Louis XVI.
 The rooms showcase the private life of the French Royal family.

 The Grand Trianon, Petit Trianon, and Domaine de Marie-Antoinette are located on the other side of the garden.
-The garden is really huge, one way to travel through the gardens (apart from walking) is taking the mini-train.
-Since I didn’t fancy taking the train, there are bikes available for rent and I had a great time cycling through under the giant trees instead.
+The garden is a big, green space – one way to travel through the gardens (apart from walking) is by taking the mini-train.
+Since I didn’t fancy the train, I rent a bike and had a great time cycling through between the giant trees instead.
 Apart from cycling, fountain looking, and lawn rolling… row a boat in the grand canal, and imagine what it was like when the Kings sneaked off to their Rendez-vous with their mistresses through these canal in the past :).